ningpengtao-coder/gitlab-foss/doc/user/application_security/dast/index.md

 ##### Domain validation header via a proxy

 It's also possible to add the `Gitlab-DAST-Permission` header via a proxy.
-DAST's test suite uses an nginx proxy in a Docker container to allow us to add the header without modifying the tested application directly.
+DAST's test suite uses an NGINX proxy in a Docker container to allow us to add the header without modifying the tested application directly.
+You can use the same approach.

-The proxy container is very simple:
+Create an NGINX config that adds the header and run a Docker container with NGINX that uses that config and acts as a proxy to the test application:

 ```
 docker run --rm --network test --name test-proxy -v <path_to_nginx_config>:/etc/nginx/conf.d/default.conf nginx:alpine
 ```

-The NGINX config sets up the proxy to add the header:
+The NGINX config sets up the proxy to [add the header](http://nginx.org/en/docs/http/ngx_http_headers_module.html#add_header):

 ```
 server {